dykuang/dykuang.github.io/_posts/2018-02-15-Classifying leaves.md

 * Should have a more systematic way for tuning many of the paramters and evaluating the model.
 It is better to write a script that logs changes so that you do not lose those good paramters tried.

+The details of this post can be found in [here](https://github.com/dykuang/dykuang.github.io/blob/master/Files/leaf.pdf)